Estimate Time8 min

 "The key with saving for retirement is consistency," says Roger Morrissette, vice president of small-business retirement products at Fidelity Investments.
 "Choose a plan and start making automatic contributions."

 Here is an overview of a couple of those plans.
-For help picking the right plan for you, try our 5-minute quiz: Small Business Plan Selector
+For help picking the right plan for you, try our 5-minute quiz: Small Business Plan Selector.

 SEP IRA A SEP IRA is one way for a self-employed worker to save more aggressively for retirement.
 As with a traditional IRA, contributions are tax-deductible and withdrawals in retirement are taxed as income.
 A key advantage of the SEP IRA is a potentially higher annual contribution limit.
-As the employer, you're allowed to make contributions of up to 25% of your annual compensation, not to exceed a given dollar amount—$66,000 in 2023.
+As the employer, you're allowed to make contributions of up to 25% of your annual compensation, not to exceed a given dollar amount—$69,000 in 2024.

 Self-employed 401(k) With a self-employed 401(k), you can make contributions as both the employee and the employer.
-As the employee, you can make tax-deductible contributions of up to 100% of your compensation, not to exceed $22,500 ($30,000 if you're 50 or older).
-As the employer, you can make tax-deductible contributions of up to 25% of your compensation, up to a total amount of $66,000 in 2023—$73,500 if you're 50 or older.
+As the employee, you can make tax-deductible contributions of up to 100% of your compensation, not to exceed $23,000 in 2024 ($30,500 if you're 50 or older).
+As the employer, you can make tax-deductible contributions of up to 25% of your compensation, up to a total amount of $69,000 in 2024—$76,500 if you're 50 or older.

 Life insurance when you're self-employed